 Even when the haze and smoke cover the sky, the sun is still there and with patience, it will return to brighten my bedroom, telling me to wake up and take Livvy and Benji out to start another beautiful day.

-HORSE WISDOM: Horses desire safety and comfort in their daily life and develop patterns that allow them to feel secure and connected to their environment and the natural world.
+HORSE WISDOM: Horses desire safety and comfort in their daily life and develop patterns that allow them to feel secure and connected to their herd, the environment and the natural world.

 FOLLOWUP: the sky did clear with a little Pacific NW rain and the horses and I now welcome you to join us for another one on one of Life Lessons with Horses.
 Or you can bring your child to one of our youth programs’ Friday classes.